peak-gao/code-notes/cs.md

 - Using JS Classes

 ## CS
-Do 2 versions of each for the bigger katas, one version using literals + functions and another using classes + functions
+Do 3 versions of each for the bigger katas:
+- using object literals & functions
+- using Object.create()
+- using classes & functions

 ## Trees
 - **Build a Binary Search Tree**
 - **Build a hierarchical Tree**